Mesophotic coral reef: Anthropogenic disturbances affecting MCEs

 MCEs are vulnerable to global and local anthropogenic disturbances.
 It has been suggested that MCEs may be refugia from many global and localized anthropogenic impacts.
 This buffering has both a depth and distance from shore component.
-Further, as human pressure on coral reefs increase, MCEs will be subject to more disturbances.
+Further, as human pressure on coral reefs increases, MCEs will be subject to more disturbances in the future.
 The timing of increased disturbance will likely vary depending on ocean basin and the regional rates of warming, ocean acidification, and local human population growth.

+The only coral reefs that show no signs of anthropogenic impact are those distant from a large population center.
+However, human activities such as the emission of greenhouse gasses and other activities that contribute towards climate change will have an effect on all coral reefs.

 This human disruption is divided into several classification:

-Global Warming and Thermal Stress